unital/ultimo/docs/source/user_guide/core_classes.rst

         async def close(self):
             self.pin.irq()

-As with all interrupt-based code in micropython, care needs to be taken in the interrupt handler and the iterator method so that the code is fast, robust and reentrant.
+As with all interrupt-based code in Micropython, care needs to be taken in the interrupt handler and the iterator method so that the code is fast, robust and reentrant.
 Also note that although interrupt handlers may be fast, any |EventFlow| instances watching the event will be dispatched by